JoshMarino/portfolio/_projects/2015-02-Image-Mosaic-Blending-Improvement.md

 #### Distance Function Weighted Sum Blending

 Another method for blending is a variation of the average weighted sum blend.
 Rather than using constant values for alpha and beta, an improved blending function could be used.
 The weighted average method [8] was used in which each image was multiplied by a weighting function which decreases monotonically across its border.
 The resulting images are then summed to form the mosaic.
 The region of interest is the overlapping field of view, T. Approximation of the weighted average function in this region T was done with the error function.
-However, the error function ranges from [-1,1] in the y-direction, and of concern is a weight from [0,1] as shown in Figure 9.
+However, the error function ranges from [-1,1] in the y-direction, and of concern is a weight from [0,1].
 Simple scaling of the error function produced the appropriate weighting function.
 Represented in Figure 10 are the unaltered error function and the scaled error function.
 The scaled error function is as follows:

 ```
 β(i)=  ( erf⁡[4*(i/T)-2]+ 1)/2

 α(i)=1-β
 ```